 - transportation to and from medical appointments

-There are 16 carriers that offer Medicare Advantage plans in California:
+These are some of the companies that currently offer Medicare Advantage plans in California:

 - Health Net of California

-Not every carrier offers plans throughout the state, so the choices you have available will vary depending on your county of residence.
+Not every carrier offers plans throughout the state, so the choices you have available will vary depending on your county or even ZIP code.